gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Collections view

 The collections displayed here are the ones that have been added by a Collection Digitizer of your institution.
 You can only see the collections of the institution you have been registered to upon creation of your user's profile.
 The collections are organised by default by order of creation.
-If you wish to order them differently, you can click on any of the available headers and order them in an ascending or descending order.:
+If you wish to order them differently, you can click on any of the available headers and order them in an ascending or descending order:
 - *Name*: name of your collection as stated on [GRSciColl](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"} (collection name)
 - *Code*: code of your collection as stated on [GRSciColl](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"} (collectionCode)
 - *State*: is green (🕒Ready) when the previous action requested is finished and a new one can be done (Actions : [📤import a dataset](#import-my-data), [📥export](#export-my-data),  [🧩encode](#encode-my-data), [🌐publish](#publish-my-data) and [✅approve](#approve-my-data)).